 After the first 3 steps, many people will feel so good, they will be good to go.

 But if your disease is further along, more complex, or stubborn, you’ll benefit from more in-depth and personalized work with a dietitian trained in function medicine principles and LEAP/MRT testing.

 Really my job is to be your health detective as we comb through your symptoms, story and health history to identify YOUR root causes of disease, your needs, and the right foods, supplements, or lifestyle adjustments to help.

 There are many food sensitivity tests being advertised right now, but the Mediator Release Test is the best because research, clinical experience, and science support the use of the MRT far and above any other method currently available.

 The MRT is more accurate and tends to be less restrictive than other methods.

 The MRT goes hand in hand with a highly individualized oligoantigenic diet called LEAP that helps improve symptoms by about 70% in the first 2 weeks.

 My husband’s autoimmune condition saw an 80-90% improvement in just a few weeks after many other methods failed.

-Nearly all of my dozens of clients have seen huge improvements in their symptoms using the MRT test.
+Dozens of clients have seen huge improvements in their symptoms using the MRT test.